1915162278/mappo_forest/README.md

 a forest logging system aimed at maximizing total woody biomass production while maintaining balanced annual yields, thereby enhancing biomass energy utilization.

+We can run MAPPO/MAPPO_SMAC_main.py without any modifications to achieve balanced forest production in the Fuji area of Shizuoka Prefecture.
+Additionally, you can modify the input data to match your forest dataset, allowing you to tailor the system to your specific requirements.

 MIT License